Learn how to find and troubleshoot the reasons why your CivicEngage Central website is slowing down.

 - What CPU/Processor does your computer use?

-- How much Random Access Memory (RAM) is on your computer?
+- How much RAM is on your computer?

 - What Operating System runs on your computer?